OhelmX/ohelmx/ok3dx/README.md

 A full local setup including all servers (DBs, Meilisearch, etc.) will require 6GB+ of RAM and a reasonably recent/powerful processor (laptop 2020+, desktop 2018+).

+You also _need_ ports `80` and `443` free and usable when running `ok3dx` and, if you want easy, direct access to the servers (dbs, redis, etc.) then ports 30432-30437 (these can also be changed within Kuberentes "nodeport range" but require modifying the scripts) should also be free.

 ## Installation

 ### Components